List of Tohoku Initiatives

 Website Twitter Facebook E-Mail

-Docodemo Eco Car
+DoCoDemo Eco Car

 The project “DoCoDeMo Eco Car” (The Everywhere Car) helps people to get their lives back on track by providing mobility free of charge with shared-use cars placed at the temporary housing complexes.
 Donate a car for car-sharing!